 Sherille Layton is a member of Torontoism and was born in England.
 She’s played a big part in the team’s decision to join the Chamber.

 We’re just really trying to help a lot of the companies that do a lot of trade between Canada and the UK.
 Help them when they’ve got their employees transferring, whether it be to the UK or to here.
 Help them with their real estate needs.

 A Little History

 The Chamber is a bilateral networking organization that helps representatives of companies in the two countries meet and share ideas.
-Nigel Bacon, CEO of the Chambers, says Chambers of Commerce generally help in the networking, introduction and referral space, and historically they’ve represented smaller businesses and provided advocacy to government.
+Nigel Bacon, CEO of the Chambers, says Chambers of Commerce generally help in the networking, introduction and referral space, and historically they’ve represented smaller businesses and provided advocacy to the government.

 The Chamber, currently in its 96th year, was founded in London in 1921.
 Since 1998 it’s been housed inside the High Commission of Canada.
-Currently they boast 320 members, ranging from multinational corporations to individual businesspeople.
+Currently, they boast 320 members, ranging from multinational corporations to individual businesspeople.
 Top tier patrons are referred to as “charter members” and they’re given the opportunity to put someone on the board of directors.
 The board meets five times a year in addition to an annual general meeting.

 Functions and Luncheons